Do Your Own Radiation Monitoring

 One in three Americans now lives within 50 miles of a nuclear power plant that routinely releases radioactive poisons into the environment, but there are no public health alerts for these invisible poisons in our air and water and the utility companies are only required to make annual reports on their emissions.

 We want to empower you to monitor radiation in your own area and provide you with directions giving step by step instructions.
 Our BEST Radiation Monitoring Manual is modeled on the A Citizen's Guide to Monitor Radioactivity written by American scientist Norm Buske and Russian scientist Sergey Pashenko and on the BREDL/Shell Bluff - Draft QAPP of July, 2013.
 You can download both the guide and the manual from the column at right.

 In 2012, Blue Ridge Environmental Defense League (BREDL) Executive Director, Lou Zeller, received a grant from the Environmental Protection Agency (EPA) to train BREDL chapters in EPA protocol for monitoring.
 The first BREDL chapter to begin training was Shell Bluff in south Georgia, which immediately began monitoring Plant Vogtle; and our Tennessee Valley chapter, BEST/MATRR, began training and monitoring in October of 2012.

-BEST/MATRR's project director, Garry Morgan, is retired from the U.S. Army Medical Department with experience and training in Radiation Protection, Nuclear, Biological and Chemical Decontamination and emergency response in military and civilian medical care settings, and his military experience includes Personnel Reliability-Nuclear Surety inspections.
-Garry has expanded our training and procedures to include Department of Defense, Department of Homeland Security and State of Alabama Department of Health Radiation Control protocols.
+Our BEST/MATRR project director, Garry Morgan, is retired from the U.S. Army Medical Department with experience and training in Radiation Protection, Nuclear, Biological and Chemical Decontamination and emergency response in military and civilian medical care settings, and his military experience includes Personnel Reliability-Nuclear Surety inspections.
+Garry has expanded BEST/MATRR training and procedures to include Department of Defense, Department of Homeland Security and State of Alabama Department of Health Radiation Control protocols.